-This little fella takes the top spot on our list of popular algae eater snails.
+This little fellow takes the top spot on our list of popular algae eater snails.
 With their zebra shell and their huge appetite for algae, it’s no surprise as to why they are so popular.
 Nerite snails don’t have a specific preference of what algae they like to eat, as long as the algae are fresh water it will suit them just fine; they even take care of the algae that are harder to eradicate like Green spot algae and green beard algae.
 These snails are bottom dwellers so they will help clean your substrate.

 The only problem with these snails is that they breed like crazy, so unless you plan on breeding them you are better off with just one snail, other than that they make for great algae eaters.